PiT: Progressive Diffusion Transformer: Method

-We investigate the actual interaction distances between tokens in Diffusion Transformer (DiT).
-Specifically, we quantify the mean interaction distance across attention maps during batch generation with a pre-trained DiT-B/2.
-For a single-head attention map, we formally define the row and column interaction distance as:
+We carefully study the tokens dependence distance in the Multi-Head Self-Attention (MHSA) part of DiT.
+Specifically, we quantify the mean dependence distance across attention maps during batch generation with a pre-trained DiT-B/2.
+For a single-head attention map, we formally define the row and column attention distance as: